 Oglethorpe was approved by its SACSCOC (see Sec.
 2.5.) on-site accreditation team to proceed with its 2017 plan focused on holistic advising.
-This program, entitled Compass, is designed to give our entering TU students a comprehensive advising process.
+This program, called Compass, is designed to give entering TU students a comprehensive advising process.
 The purpose of Compass is to improve the quality of advising for incoming students.
-This enhancement will be accomplished in a number of ways, including that Oglethorpe students will engage earlier and in greater numbers with high impact practices.
+This enhancement is accomplished in a number of ways, including that Oglethorpe students will engage earlier and in greater numbers with high-impact practices.

-Compass will revolutionize traditional advising for new students at Oglethorpe.
-Instead of following a process which confines advising largely to selecting proper courses in order to complete the intended major, students will now have a mentor who will guide them through their first year.
-Students will be encouraged through this more intrusive advising model to intentionally consider how what they do in and out of the classroom affects their lives after college.
+Compass revolutionizes traditional advising for new students at Oglethorpe.
+Instead of following a process that confines advising largely to selecting proper courses in order to complete the intended major, students now have a mentor who will guide them through their first year.
+Students are encouraged through this more intrusive advising model to intentionally consider how what they do in and out of the classroom affects their lives after college.
 Oglethorpe admits a wide variety of students; some of them are more college-ready than others.
-We believe that all students, regardless of preparation, will benefit from holistic advising that pays attention to multiple variables that influence how our students discover success.
+We believe that all students, regardless of preparation, benefit from holistic advising that pays attention to multiple variables that influence how our students discover success.
+(Back to ToC)